remicres/otbtf/README.md

 ```
 ## Build your Tensorflow model
 You can build your Tensorflow model as shown in the `otb/Modules/Remote/otbtensorflow/python` directory.
 The high-level Python API of Tensorflow is used here to explort a *SavedModel* that applications of this remote module can read.
+Python purists can even train their own models, thank to Python bindings of OTB: to get patches as 4D numpy arrays, just read the patches images with OTB (**ExtractROI** application for instance) and get the output float vector image as numpy array.
+Then, simply do a np.reshape to the dimensions that you want !
 However, you can use any deep net available on the web, or use an existing gui application to create your own Tensorflow models.
 The important thing here is to know the following parameters for your **placeholders** (the inputs of your model) and **output tensors** (the outputs of your model).
  - For each **input placeholder**: